Top Home Remedies For Chronic Back Pain

 Yoga:

 Doing yoga can also help to strengthen and stretch your back muscles resulting in decreased back pain.
-Some yoga poses you can try are Cat-Cow, Child’s Pose and Downward Dog.
+Some yoga poses you can try are Cat-Cow, Child’s Pose and Downward Dog

 stay-active-with-gentle-exercise

-Improve Your Posture:
+2. Improve your Posture:

 Poor posture is a significant cause of back pain in many people, especially for the ones who sit for long hours.
 In such cases, adjusting the posture alone can make a huge difference.
 To maintain a good posture and decrease strain on your back, you should sit up straight with your shoulders and neck aligned to your spine.
 Keep your feet flat on the ground while sitting and take frequent breaks to stand and stretch.
 You can also use an ergonomic chair that supports your back.

-Sleep Well:
+3. Sleep Well:

-Getting a proper sleep is essential for pain management.
-After a well rested night’s sleep, your back would feel much better in the morning.
-It is necessary that you sleep in the correct posture.
-People who sleep on their sides can place a pillow between their knees to keep their spine aligned.
 People who sleep on their back can place a pillow under their knees to maintain the natural curve of their spine.
 Sleeping on your belly is not recommended as it is bad for your back.

 Make sure your mattress provides good support and your pillow aligns your neck with your spine.

-Add Anti-Inflammatory Foods In Your Diet:
+4. Add Anti-Inflammatory Foods in your Diet:

 Many foods contain anti-inflammatory properties.
 Consuming them on a daily basis can help reduce inflammation and ease your back pain.
 Here are some anti-inflammatory foods you can add in your diet:

-• Vegetables like spinach, kale and broccoli.
+• Green leafy vegetables like spinach, kale and broccoli

 • Fruits like Strawberries, oranges ,cherries, and blueberries

-• Spices like Turmeric and Ginger.
+• Spices like Turmeric and Ginger

 anti-Inflammatory-foods

-Hot & Cold Therapy:
+5. Heat & Cold Therapy:

 Hot and cold compresses are effective and easy remedies for back pain.
 They help to reduce inflammation and soothe sore muscles.
 Here is how you can use them: